mkdocs/mkdocs/docs/index.md

 MkDocs is a **fast**, **simple** and **downright gorgeous** static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single yaml configuration file.

+---

+**MkDocs is currently still in development.**

+We're progressing quickly, but the documentation still needs filling in, and theres a few rough edges.
+The 1.0 release is planned to arrive in the next few weeks.

+---

 #### Host anywhere.

 Builds completely static HTML sites that you can host on GitHub pages, Amazon S3, or anywhere else you choose.